Anibalrojo/Data-Structures-and-Algorithms-Toolkit/Data_Structures/Graphs/README.md

    * **Cons**: Consumes a lot of memory ($O(n^2)$), making it inefficient for large, sparse graphs.

 3. **Edge List**
-   * **Description**: The simplest representation - a list of all edges in the graph, with each edge represented as a pair of nodes.
+   * **Description**: The simplest representation.
+It consists of a list of all edges in the graph, with each edge represented as a pair of nodes.
    * **Pros**: Simple to implement and efficient for small graphs.
    * **Cons**: Inefficient for finding the neighbors of a given node.

+In this repo, they are implemented using adjacency lists.

 ## Visualization Resources